AryanRogye/ComfyNotch/README.md

 ## 🎉 Features

-- ✅ **Widgets**: Music Player, Camera Widget, Notes, Time Display, and more!
+- ✅ **Widgets**: AI Integration, Music Player, Camera Widget, Notes, Time Display, and more!
+- 🤖 **AI Chat**: Seamlessly interact with powerful AI models like OpenAI's GPT-4 directly from your notch
 - 🎵 **Music Control**: Easily control your music playback with slick visual indicators.
 - 📝 **Notes Widget**: Keep quick notes accessible from the notch.
 - ⏰ **Time Widget**: Always know the time with style.